Actindo-AG/Documentation/EDI/Operation/04_ManageLineItemsFileStt.md

 ![Export definitions](../../Assets/Screenshots/EDI/Operation/ExportDefinitions.png "[Export definitions]")

 1. Click the header export definition for which you want to prepare the data mapping for the line items.
-In our example, it is the **Business document position**.
     The *Edit definition "Definition name"* view is displayed.
 The *Settings* tab is displayed by default.

 2. Click the *Data sources* tab.